Party Dance

 | Black

-| Black Velvet |
+Velvet |

 This

-work. |
+screeching lead guitar work. |

 |

-In The Night |
+| Blues In The Night |

 A

-classic 1950's Ella Fitzgerald number recently updated
+classic 1950's Ella Fitzgerald number recently updated by

-by Katie Melua.
-Apparently Rosemary Clooney recorded the original
+Katie Melua.
+Apparently Rosemary Clooney recorded the

-a subtle bass line and some soulful sax.
+sax.
 We love playing this number! |

 |